1j01/project-nexus/IDEAS.md

 		* an open/focus project button (and what it would focus?)
 	* and whether you want it to allow multiple projects open
 	* Hopefully it can keep track of processes well enough
 		* I'm thinking it would be bad if you navigate away from a project within a tool and close the project and the tool is killed even though it's no longer related to the project
 			* I guess it would just have to warn you
 				* And because of this, murderous behavior would be disabled by default
 	* (If one workflow is obviously superior, I'll remove the setting)

 * Auto detect common project superdirectories
-	* such as created by Github for Windows
-	* or by IDEs or other tools
+	* by IDEs or other tools?
-	* and simple things like %USER%/Code or ~/code
+	* simple things like %USER%/Code or ~/code
-		* "coding", "programming", etc.
+		* "code", "coding", "programming", "projects", etc.
 		* Uppercase, lowercase, dashed (e.g. "coding-projects") or spaced

 * Plugins
+	* Make the API asynchronous, or even smarter
+	  (most things will be checking for the existence of files, so something that would check once and then watch the file system would be great)
 	* Launch multiple tasks (with dropdowns)
-		* ~~`npm`~~ (**done**)
 		* `cake`
 		* `make`
 		* `rake`